From pet food to detergent, stock up on your household essentials this Prime Day

 Keep your toilet clean and odour-free with these lime-scented discs from Duck.
 With 20 per cent off, they’re a fast-acting solution to limescale build-up and stains that can harbour germs.
 Simply load up the disc and stamp onto the side of the bowl.
 As soon as you flush, it’ll get to work.

-Fairy maxpower washing up liquid 540ml: Was £20, now £15.35, Amazon.co.cuk
+Fairy maxpower washing up liquid, 540ml: Was £20, now £15.35, Amazon.co.cuk

 Washing dishes is no one’s favourite job, nor is finally getting round to it and realising you’re all out of washing-up liquid.
 Save a late-night trip to the shops by picking up this huge eight-pack of 540ml bottles of Fairy maxpower, which is currently reduced by 23 per cent in the Prime Day sale and promises to tackle greasy pots and pans with ease.